 Parking meter means a device, in relation to the time for which a vehicle may be parked in a parking space or in accordance with this Bylaw, designed to either:

 - measure and indicate the period of time paid for and which remains to be used; or

-- issue a receipt showing the period of time paid for and accordingly which remains to be used;
+- issue a receipt, by print or electronic communications, showing the period of time paid for and accordingly which remains to be used;

-and includes single, multiple and pay and display parking meters and any other device that is used to collect payment in exchange for parking a vehicle in a particular place for a limited time.
+and includes single, multiple and pay and display parking meters and any other device (for example, electronic application) that is used to collect payment in exchange for parking a vehicle in a particular place for a limited time.

-Parking Meter Area means a road, area of land or building owned or controlled by Council which is authorised by resolution of council to be used as a parking place and at which parking meters are installed and maintained.
+Parking meter area means a road, area of land or building owned or controlled by the Council which is authorised by resolution of the Council to be used as a parking place and at which parking meters are installed and maintained.

-Parking Space means a space or section in a parking meter area indicated by and lying within markings made by the Council for the accommodation of a vehicle, and "metered space" and "metered parking space" have a corresponding meaning.
+Parking space means a space or section in a parking meter area indicated by and lying within any markings made by the Council (whether by paint or otherwise) for the accommodation of a vehicle, and "metered space" and "metered parking space" have a corresponding meaning.

-Pay and Display Parking Meter means a parking meter designed for the purpose of issuing a receipt indicating the date and time of payment of a fee, amount of fee paid and time until which a vehicle may be parked within a parking meter area controlled by that pay and display parking meter.
+Pay and display parking meter means a parking meter designed for the purpose of issuing a receipt, by print or electronic communications, indicating the date and time of payment of a fee, amount of fee paid and time until which a vehicle may be parked within a parking meter area controlled by that pay and display parking meter.

 Permit means a permit to park a vehicle on a road supplied by the Council, under this Bylaw.

-Prescribed Fee means New Zealand coin, or token, card, prepaid parking device, or other system of payment prescribed by resolution of Council pursuant to this Bylaw as the fee payable for parking at a parking meter area.
+Prescribed fee means New Zealand coin, or token, card, prepaid parking device, or other system of payment prescribed by resolution of the Council pursuant to this Bylaw as the fee payable for parking in a parking meter area.